-From the classroom to the workplace, learning management systems (LMSs) are transforming how people of all ages learn.
-But with increased demand come higher expectations from everyone-learners, educators, administrators and executives alike.
-Consumers of content expect it to be relevant to where they are in their learning journeys and easy to access from anywhere.
-Course builders want to be able to create and curate the best content possible.
+Learning management systems are transforming how associations deliver continuing education and professional development opportunities.
+But with increased demand comes higher expectations from everyone-members, administrators, learning leaders and executives alike.
+Members, the consumers of content, expect it to be relevant to where they are in their learning journeys and easy to access from anywhere.
+Learning leaders want to be able to create and curate the best content possible.
 They also have to be able to customize learning experiences, setting up individualized learning paths, automatic notifications and rules-based content releases.
-The organization needs to see that learning is having an impact-whether boosting enrollment and retention, driving skills development, or getting learners up to speed fast.
-To accomplish that, you need the right LMS and partner.
+The association needs to see that learning is having an impact-whether boosting member attraction and retention, driving skills development or getting learners up to speed fast.

+To do that, you need the right LMS and partner.

-Welcome to Your LMS Buyer's Guide
+Welcome to Your Buyer's Guide on the Right LMS for Associations

-Whether you're evaluating an LMS for the first time or reassessing your needs, it's critical to seek input from your institution's administrators, educators and learners, and use the evaluation process to choose a platform and vendor that best meet everyone's requirements.
+Whether you're evaluating an LMS for the first time or reassessing your needs, it's critical to seek input from your association's administrators, leaders, trainers and learners, and use the evaluation process to choose a platform and vendor that best meet everyone's requirements.